actions/stale/README.md

 Override [exempt-all-assignees](#exempt-all-assignees) but only to exempt the pull requests with an assignee to be marked as stale automatically.

 Default value: unset

+#### exempt-draft-pr

+If set to `true`, the pull requests currently in draft will not be marked as stale automatically.
+⚠️ This option consume one operation per pull request to process because we need to fetch the pull request with the GitHub API to know if it's a draft one or not.

+Default value: `false`
+Required Permission: `pull-requests: read`

 #### enable-statistics